Healing through trauma-informed Breathwork

 4. Make sure they ask about your physical and mental health before the session.

-5. Trust your instincts—if you don’t feel safe, it’s okay to look elsewhere.
+5. Trust your instincts, if you don’t feel safe, it’s okay to look elsewhere.

 You can start your search on directories like breathworkalliance.com or somaticpractitioners.org.

-Overcoming common challenges in Breathwork
+Overcoming Common Challenges in Trauma Breathwork

 Many people face resistance during breathwork.
 You might dissociate, question the process, or feel overwhelmed.
 This is normal and part of your system protecting itself.